jimdelois/marina/README.md

 #### Working with Stacks

-The point of Marina is to operate on groups of Applications (Stacks) as a whole.
-With the definitions and associations in place, we can build all of the Applications at once and bring all services for all Application up with commands such as the following:
+The point of Marina is to operate on Stacks (groups of Applications) as a whole.
+With the definitions and associations in place, we can build all of the Applications at once and bring all services for all Applications up with commands such as the following:

 ```
 $> marina stack build "The Acme Stack" && \